 Anyone aged 11 years or over is permitted by law to use a Category H pistol, at an approved range, under the direct control and supervision of a licensed person.
 (Persons under the age of 18 years will require a parent or legal guardian to accompany them to the range, and to provide written consent for the under-18 to participate in target pistol shooting)

-Once you have confirmed an appointment, download the attached Queensland Police Form 33 Declaration at the bottom of this page, complete sections 1, 2, 4 and 6, and bring it with you at the designated time.
-You will also need to bring photographic ID (A Qld Driver's Licence, or a student ID card with photo is generally acceptable.
+Once you have confirmed an appointment, download the Queensland Police Form 33 Declaration at the bottom of this page, complete sections 1, 2, 4 and 6, and bring it with you at the designated time.
+You will also need to bring photographic ID (A Qld Driver's Licence, or a student ID card with photo and DOB is generally acceptable.
 A parent or legal guardian accompanying a minor (under 18) will also need photographic ID)

-Download the Waiver and Release at the bottom of this page, complete it and bring it with you also.
+Download the Waiver and Release, complete it and bring it with you also.
 Minors will require a parent or guardian to complete this form on their behalf.
-(Whilst target pistol shooting is an extremely safe and strictly regulated sport, most will understand that in this day and age such Liability Disclaimers are a necessary part of any "adventure" type activity)
+(Whilst target pistol shooting is an extremely safe and strictly regulated sport, most will understand that in this day and age such Liability Disclaimers are a necessary part of any "adventure" type activity).

-Your club host will meet you and finalise your paperwork, and will then provide some brief information about our club, the types of matches we compete in, and what your introduction to target pistol shooting will entail
+Turn up at the Ipswich Pistol Club range on the allotted day and time, with your paperwork.
+See HERE for the range location.
+We will meet you and finalise your paperwork, and will then provide some brief information about our club, the types of matches we compete in, and what your introduction to target pistol shooting will entail

-We can also answer any questions you may have about club membership, obtaining a licence, and the many different types of competitions you can participate in, including static target matches, practical pistol and action matches, even up to Olympic class contests, if you decide to join our club
+We can also answer any questions you may have about pistol club membership, obtaining a licence, and the many different types of competitions you can participate in, including static target matches, practical pistol and action matches, even up to Olympic class contests, if you decide to join our club

 Q: I don't have a Firearms Licence - Can I still try it?